DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 The core reason is simple: coordinating large groups of humans is [impossibly][17] [difficult][16]; it's far easier to use networked programming interfaces as a means of communication/coordination.

-APIs are, at least in theory, better-documented and more consistently-behaved than a handshake or a written agreement between two parties.
+APIs are, with a bit of elbow grease, better-documented and more consistently-behaved than a handshake or a written agreement between two humans.

 One step toward flocking like starlings.

-### American Ideology
+## The Vision

+But what specifically needs to be improved?
+Where do we go from here?

+Off the top of my head, we need to make it much, much easier to,

+As an API provider:

+* Offer APIs to outside developers
+* Receive compensation for use of your API
+* Reach new customers

+As an API consumer:

+* Integrate external APIs
+* Understand ROI / cost-benefit of using an external API
+* Discover/evaluate new APIs
+* Troubleshooting distributed systems

+Open source is fantastic, but I'm a big believer in people being paid for their work

+Snow Crash and Ready Player One have given us prescient glimpses into a future where a diverse software economy offers a plethora of software and data services.

+By addressing these needs of API providers and consumers, we can help this become a reality.

+## The Ask

+### Surfing, Rather Than Wading Upstream

-I've come to the conclusion that the American ideology has one critical flaw: while we are told that any individual can create a dream life out of thin air, this is not true.
-There are constraints.
+In America, we are commonly told that any individual can create a dream life out of thin air!
+That anything we want is only a vision board away.

+I've come to the conclusion that not all paths are created equal.
+There are limits to this process.

 The times we are born in provide us with a very real Zeitgeist.
 Over the decades, civilization moves forward like a river.
 So you'd like to make a career as a blacksmith in 2017?
 You are welcome to spend your life wading upstream against the current!